11.1 Mission

 11.6.3 Video / Teleconferencing

-From time to time, students are asked by potential employers to participate in an interview by teleconference.
-Students and employers may also want to interview via video conference.
-OCPD offers several options to help students participate via the web, video teleconference, or by telephone.
-If you need to set up a video or teleconference, contact OCPD.
+More and more often, students are asked by potential employers to participate via phone or video.
+OCPD offers several options to help students participate in virtual interviews.
+If you need assistants setting up a video or teleconference interview, contact OCPD at career@law.wisc.edu.

 11.7 On-Campus Interviewing (OCI)

-Each August and September, a number of employers send interviewers to the Law School to conduct screening interviews of our students.
+Each February ("Spring") and August and September ("Fall"), a number of employers send interviewers to the Law School to conduct screening interviews of our students, or interview virtually during the same program.
 This process is frequently referred to as “On-Campus Interviewing,” or “OCI.”
 Most of the Fall OCI employers are medium-sized or large law firms; however, a number of government agencies, corporate legal departments, and small law firms also participate.
-Many Fall OCI employers come to interview only second-year students for summer internships which can lead to full-time, post-graduate job offers.
-A few employers use Fall OCI to interview third-year students for permanent, post-graduate positions.
+Many Fall OCI employers come to interview second-year students for summer internships which can lead to full-time, post-graduate job offers and some employers interview third-year students for permanent, post-graduate positions.
+Spring OCI usually consists of a mix of employers, some interviewing first- and second-year students for summer internships and others interviewing third-year students for post-graduate positions.

-In the spring semester prior to OCI, OCPD conducts mandatory information sessions for first-year law students to explain how OCI works, and to help students determine whether they should participate in Fall OCI.
+In the spring semester, before students depart for the summer, OCPD conducts mandatory information sessions for first-year law students to explain how OCI works, and to help students determine whether they should participate in Fall OCI.
 Detailed information about participating employers is on the OCPD website under the heading “List of Employers That Participated in On-Campus and Off-Campus Interviewing Programs,” and additional information can be found under the “Fall On-Campus Interviewing (OCI)” link.
+OCPD also offers interviewing workshops and mock interviews prior to both Spring and Fall OCI.

-In February of the spring semester, a large number of Wisconsin public interest and government employers participate in the Wisconsin Public Interest Interview Program (WPIIP), co-hosted by Marquette University Law School on both schools' campuses.
+Early in the spring semester, a large number of Wisconsin public interest and government employers participate in the Wisconsin Public Interest Interview Program (WPIIP), co-hosted with Marquette University Law School on both schools' campuses.
 This is primarily an opportunity for first and second year students to interview for summer internships.
 (For more information, please see 11.10.1 below).

 11.8 Other Recruiting Events